 FHI, Amlin Project

-Andrew Snyder-Beattie is the Director of Research at the Future of Humanity Institute, where he coordinates the institute’s research activities.
+Andrew Snyder-Beattie acts as Director of Research at the Future of Humanity Institute, where he coordinates the institute’s research activities.
 His personal research interests currently include ecosystem and pandemic modelling, anthropic shadow considerations, and existential risk.
 He holds a M.S. in biomathematics and has done research in a wide variety of areas such as astrobiology, ecology, finance, risk assessment, and institutional economics.

 Cecilia Tilli, Academic Project Manager